shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 }
 ```

-We extended `ArticlesGridScreen` from Shoutem **News RSS** extension, as it's the [original screen](https://github.com/shoutem/extensions/blob/master/shoutem-rss-news/extension.json#L29).
-We've also added `title` and `image` which will both be shown in the layout selector.
-Download the image [here]({{ site.url }}/static/modifying-extension/assets.zip), extract it and paste the `assets` folder in the extension `server` folder.
+We extended `ArticlesGridScreen` from Shoutem's **News RSS** extension, since it's the [original screen](https://github.com/shoutem/extensions/blob/master/shoutem-rss-news/extension.json#L29).
+We've also added a `title` and `image` which will both be shown in the layout selector.
+Download the image [here]({{ site.url }}/static/modifying-extension/assets.zip), extract it and paste the `assets` folder into the extension's `server` folder.

 > #### Note
-> If you can't remember the fields in the `extension.json`, all the fields are documented in the [reference]({{ site.url }}/docs/extensions/reference/extension).
+> If you can't remember the fields in `extension.json`, all of them are documented in the [reference]({{ site.url }}/docs/extensions/reference/extension).

 Let's implement our `List` screen.
-In `extension.json`, we are extending `ArticlesGridScreen`, but that's only for layout selector.
-In the implemention, we actually want to extend the `ArticlesListScreen`.
+In `extension.json`, we are extending `ArticlesGridScreen`, but that's only for the layout selector.
+In the implementation, we actually want to _extend_ the `ArticlesListScreen`.

 `ArticlesListScreen` renders the `ListArticleView` component from Shoutem **News RSS**.
 When overriding that method, we could immediately implement the `ListArticleView` functionality inside.
 However, since we want to get updates from the `ListArticleView` component too, we'll create a new component extending that one and use it in the overridden `renderRow` function.